DF3NDR/web3-security/src/Book/3/smart_contract_security.md

 # Smart Contract Security

-!!!NOTE: This section is still a draft form.
+> NOTE: This section is still a draft form.
 There are many more topics to be covered.